A5H73Y/Parkour/docs/tutorials/parkour-modes.md

 ## Potion

-This ParkourMode replaces the existing "Darkness" and "Drunk" ParkourModes by allowing you to choose your own Potion Effects to apply the player once they join the Course.
+This ParkourMode replaces the existing "Darkness", "Drunk" and "Jump" ParkourModes by allowing you to choose your own Potion Effects to apply the player once they join the Course.

 TODO images